zishuzy/vscode-copy-plus/README.md

 This extension contributes the following settings:

-* `copy_plus.showSuccessMessage`: Show success message.
+-   `copy_plus.showSuccessMessage`: Show success message.
-* `copy_plus.with_line_number.withoutPath.showMenu`: Specifies whether 'Copy with line numbers: without path' commands are displayed on the context menu.
+-   `copy_plus.with_line_number.withoutPath.showMenu`: Specifies whether 'Copy with line numbers: without path' commands are displayed on the context menu.
-* `copy_plus.with_line_number.withFullPath.showMenu`: Specifies whether 'Copy with line numbers: with full path' commands are displayed on the context menu.
+-   `copy_plus.with_line_number.withFullPath.showMenu`: Specifies whether 'Copy with line numbers: with full path' commands are displayed on the context menu.
-* `copy_plus.with_line_number.withRelativePath.showMenu`: Specifies whether 'Copy with line numbers: with relative path' commands are displayed on the context menu.
+-   `copy_plus.with_line_number.withRelativePath.showMenu`: Specifies whether 'Copy with line numbers: with relative path' commands are displayed on the context menu.
-* `copy_plus.with_line_number.withFileName.showMenu`: Specifies whether 'Copy with line numbers: with file name' commands are displayed on the context menu.
+-   `copy_plus.with_line_number.withFileName.showMenu`: Specifies whether 'Copy with line numbers: with file name' commands are displayed on the context menu.
+-   `copy_plus.with_line_number.withoutContent.showMenu`: Specifies whether 'Copy with line numbers: without content' commands are displayed on the context menu.
+-   `copy_plus.with_line_number.withoutContent.mode`: Specifies 'Copy with line numbers: without content' mode.
-* `copy_plus.file_name.showMenu`:  Specifies whether 'Copy file name' commands are displayed on the context menu.
+-   `copy_plus.file_name.showMenu`: Specifies whether 'Copy file name' commands are displayed on the context menu.

 ## Release Notes